arcus-azure/arcus.messaging/docs/preview/03-Features/01-Azure/01-service-bus.md

 ```

 ## Registering your message handlers
 All your custom *message handlers* need to be registered on a *message pump*.
-This 'pump' is an Arcus Messaging-provided service that receives the Azure Service bus messages for you, and "pump's" them to the right *message handler*.
+This 'pump' is an Arcus Messaging-provided service that receives the Azure Service Bus messages for you, and "pump's" them to the right *message handler*.

 ### Register the Arcus message pump
-There exists two type of Azure Service bus *message pumps*: for queues and for topic subscriptions.
+There exists two type of Azure Service Bus *message pumps*: for queues and for topic subscriptions.
 During the registration of the pump in the application services, the type of authentication mechanism can be configured.

 > 🎖️ Use the [`ManagedIdentityCredential`](https://learn.microsoft.com/en-us/dotnet/api/azure.identity.managedidentitycredential) where possible.